trufanov-nok/QtWebSocketsMod/README.md

 ### Introduction
-`QtWebSockets` is a pure Qt implementation of WebSockets - both client and server.
+`QtWebSocketsMod` is a pure Qt implementation of WebSockets - both client and server.
 It is implemented as a Qt add-on module, that can easily be embedded into existing Qt projects.
 It has no other dependencies than Qt.

 ### Features